 Funding not used will go back into a national levy pot #USEITORLOSEIT

 For more information watch the short video below from the Education and Skills Funding Agency.

 Most SMEs will not need to pay the levy, instead they can receive co-investment funding from the government will pay 90% of the training and assessment costs and the employer will pay the remaining 10%.
 The Skills Funding Agency will pay the 90% government co-investment proportion directly to the training provider.
 The government and training provider have checks and measures in place to ensure the funding is directed to where it should be going.

-For those who have more than 50 employers - £1000 will be given to you if you train a 16-18 year old apprentice you are entitled to £1000 which will be paid in two installments.
+If you employ a 16-18 year old apprentice you are entitled to £1000 which will be paid in two installments.
 If you employ a 19-24 old leaving care or who has special educational needs or a disability you will be entitled to £1000.

 The Skills Funding Agency will provide funding to the training provider for additional learning support and any funding required to meet minimum standards of maths and English at level 1 and 2.

 BESA Training will ensure employers have access to all additional funding and support they are entitled to via their chosen training centre or college.